 In my book The Emotional Gift, I mentioned that I was forcefully persuaded to do customer service work for someone.
 As I didn’t have clear boundaries then, I don’t know what are my standards, and I agreed unwillingly.

-The next day, I regretted.
+The next day, I regretted it.
 I hated myself for not being true to my integrity.
 Customer service isn’t something I want to do.
 And I didn’t like that I was forced to make a decision on the spot.
 I’m an introvert and I need time to think before I make a decision.
 If someone were to force me to make a decision on the spot, then he isn’t respecting me as a person.
 He’s forcing me to be someone I’m not.

 So I told the person I’m don’t want that job anymore.
 Yes, I broke a promise.
 But being true to myself is much more important.
-To be able to tell someone “no, this isn’t who I am”, I felt much better with myself.
+To be able to tell someone “no, this isn’t who I am”, I felt much better with me.

 Now I understand my boundary.
 Whenever someone forces me to make a decision on the spot when I need more time, my answer would always be no.

 6. You will attract the right people and resources in your life.

 When you overcommit and later don’t do what you promise, people lose trust in you.
 Some might even resent you for breaking your promise.
 To prevent yourself from constantly breaking promises, set clear boundaries, and criteria.
 They help you decide what to commit to.

-As weird as it sounds, rejecting opportunities actually help you to attract the right people and resources into your life.
+As weird as it sounds, rejecting opportunities actually helps you to attract the right people and resources into your life.
 When you have more time and energy for people and opportunities that matter, people who need your help would naturally come to you.

 You need to know what you want first, then the Universe can create what you desire.